Dark Funeral: We Are the Apocalypse

 In May 2021, the band reported they were entering the studio to record their seventh studio album.
 The band completed recording the album in September 2021.
 In a Facebook post from November 2021, the band stated their seventh studio album will be entitled We Are the Apocalypse and is scheduled to be released on 18 March 2022.

+Musical style

+Their lyrical themes have traditionally pertained to Satanism and anti-Christianity.
+Certain past and present members including Blackmoon, Ahriman, Caligula, and Chaq Mol have each declared an affinity for Satanism, with Ahriman and Caligula notably being practitioners of LaVeyan Satanism.
+In their earlier years, their lyrical themes usually revolved specifically around depictions of Hell and Satan.
+After Emperor Magus Caligula joined the band, their lyrics came to focus more on blasphemy and anti-Christian rhetoric, although there have been several exceptions to this.
+Other themes explored in the music include the underworld, eschatology, hatred, misanthropy, theistic Satanism, and black magic.